ethereum/pm/Merge/Meeting 04.md

 *  Any objections to trying it out and seeing how it goes?
 Well, so we have a youtube letters target next week, so I think we'll try the new time for the vertical three weeks after today, right?

 **Danny**
-* I think that's a good idea, a little extra time now that rainism has subsided and there's a lot of work on Altair in London that'll happen, that's a good break.
+* I think that's a good idea, a little extra time now that Rayonism has subsided and there's a lot of work on Altair in London that'll happen, that's a good break.

 **Paul Hauner**
 * Yes, thank you all for your thoughtful consideration; it means a lot more than you would think.